 Check Out NCM Library Pass

 The Museum offers a 10-day Museum Pass through San Diego City and County library branches.
 Thousands of children and families have been able to “check out” what the Museum has to offer for free through the Check Out NCM pass.
-These passes are valid for up to four people per visit as well as a 50% discount on parking in our garage.
+These passes are valid for up to four people per visit.

 Check Out NCM is funded in part by Mel & Linda Katz.